 Unfortunately, this isn’t to say that we can simply use our brains as an excuse for a lack of motivation -sorry!
-While our brain structures can contribute to procrastination, certain behaviour do not help.
-As of 2018, one in five people suffers from chronic procrastination, according to Science Insider.
+While our brain structures can contribute to procrastination, certain behaviour doesn’t help.
+As of 2018, one in five people suffer from chronic procrastination according to Science Insider.
 When we choose to procrastinate, we launch a battle between our pre-frontal cortex (which regulates our self-control) and our limbic system (which provides short-term pleasure and reward).
 This momentary relief causes a cycle whereby our brain consistently seeks a reward in place of work.

 Long-term, procrastination can have effects on our wellbeing.
 This includes being more likely to get ill, high levels of guilt, anxiety and stress, low confidence, low energy and depression.

 What can we do to break this cycle?
-Fear not, there are solutions to our delaying tactics.
-There are a plethora of mindfulness apps which can aid in strengthening connections between the amygdala and DACC.
+Fear not, there are solutions!
+A plethora of mindfulness apps can aid in strengthening connections between the amygdala and DACC.
 These include Headspace or Calm.
 Through the use of guided meditation, the consequence can often be feeling more awake in your life and motivated in your work.

 Self-deception techniques can be employed to trick our brains into not getting too overwhelmed.
 For example, try breaking up a task into smaller tasks, to focus on step by step.
 By focusing on the process over the outcome of the work, the prospect of a task is not so intimidating.
 Similarly, why not try setting time-bound goals?
 Giving yourself mini-deadlines for certain aspects of a task helps to stimulate motivation.